Manchi Manishi: Plot

-The film begins with a hard worker, Veeraiah, who rushes for a doctor when his wife is in labor.
-Amid, a thief hits and hides the stolen ornament in his pocket and accuses him.
+The film opens with a hard worker, Veeraiah, rushing for a doctor as his wife is in labor.
+He bumps into a thief who hides a stolen ornament in his pocket and accuses him of theft.
 In the trial, he is penalized by public prosecutor Ranganatham, claiming to be the son of a robber.
 Desperate, Veeraiah absconds for his wife, but she dies giving birth to a baby boy.
 Parallelly, Veeraiah notices Ranganatham's wife, Shantamma, delivering a boy when he seeks vengeance and swaps the babies before being re-caught.
 Years roll by; Ranganatham's son Venu, molded as a notorious criminal out of hunger, works for a deadly gang, and Veeriah's son Vasu is a reputed solicitor.
 Ranganatham's sister's daughter Susheela grows up with Vasu, whom he endears, but she has no intention.
 After that, Veeraiah releases and is on cloud nine to achieve his goal.

 Meanwhile, Venu and Susheela fall in love.
 Discerning it, Vasu sacrifices his own.
 Susheela's acquaintance turns Venu into a good soul.
 On Susheela's birthday, Venu visits when a baby gets stuck in a locker.
 To shield her, Venu opens it with his talent and surrenders himself.
 Vasu takes up the case and argues that "Thief's son may not be a Thief" when Veeraiah feels proud.
 Venu pays the short-term penalty.
 Here, Susheela understands his virtue and promises to wait until his arrival.
 After acquitting, Venu proceeds with Susheela, where Ranganatham mortifies him, and he exits by retorting.
 At home, he spots ailing Veeraiah, whom he secures at his risk.
 Then, remorseful Veeraiah confesses the fact, but Venu stands back for his father's honor.
 Concurrently, Ranganatham forcibly arranges nuptials for Vasu and Susheela.
 During the wedding, Vasu, too, affirms the actuality and moves to retrieve Venu, but he refuses.
 Simultaneously, gangsters ploy a robbery at Ranganatham's residence.
 Venu and Vasu break it when Veeraiah is injured while guarding Venu and admits his sin.
 At last, Ranganatham accepts both Venu and Vasu as his sons.
 Finally, the movie ends on a happy note with the marriage of Venu and Susheela.